solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

 ### Task 2: Performance without PgBouncer

 - Run the following commands to execute a `pgbench` test directly against the database server, when prompted enter the password.
-Notice the use of the `-c` parameter that will create 20 different connections:
+Notice the use of the `-c` parameter that will create 20 different connections, be sure to replace `PREFIX` with your lab information:

 ```sql
 pgbench -c 1000 -T 60 -h PREFIX-pg-flex-eastus-16.postgres.database.azure.com -p 5432 -U wsuser -d contosostore